 - London 2017: Sarah Powers Level II Yin yoga TTC (Yin Yoga: Inner Practices) introduces her to the subtle body according to Daoism.

 - Mallorca 2020: The advanced training in Yin/Yang Yoga with Mirjam Wagner and David Lurey gives here new tools and a deeper understanding of the physical body and the therapeutic aspects of yoga.

 The Worlds and the Words

 Elena feels that her academic studies in Anthropology/Archaeology and in Translation have also moulded her life.
 From them, an understanding and respect for different worldviews stem, including her love for the written word, which is another vehicle she uses when sharing yoga.
-In 2011 Elena created Yogagenda, her own editorial project.
+In 2011 Elena created Yogagenda, her own editorial project (temporarily on hold).

 Currently, she is a regular contributor to the magazine Yoga Journal Spain, for which she is also Ambassador.
 She has also contributed to the blogs of the BarcelonaYogaConference, YogaYe, Julia Zatta, Marina Buedo and others.